Hell Hath No Fury (Rock Goddess album)

-Hell Hath No Fury was the second studio album by British heavy metal band, Rock Goddess.
+Hell Hath No Fury was the second studio album by the English heavy metal band, Rock Goddess.
 All songs were again written and composed by Jody Turner.
-The American version was published with different cover artwork and 2 different songs, taken from the "I Didn't Know I Loved You (Till I Saw You Rock 'n' Roll)" single, instead of songs 2 and 7 of the European edition.
+The American version was published with different cover artwork and 2 different songs, taken from the "I Didn't Know I Loved You (Till I Saw You Rock and Roll)" single, instead of songs 2 and 7 of the European edition.